How to Make Dish Soap

 What oils help cut grease in DIY dish soap?

-Coconut oil is a powerful degreaser.
-Olive oil also helps lift grease while adding a smooth texture.
+Coconut oil is a strong natural degreaser.
+Olive oil can also help break down grease while keeping the soap balanced and moisturizing.

 How do you naturally scent homemade dish soap?